DanieleBertagnoli/LinuxDotfiles/README.md

 # Linux Dotfiles 🐧
 These are my personal dotfiles for setting up fastly my systems after a fresh installation.
-In each distribution's folder a `install.sh` file is available, these are designed to guide you step-by-step during the installation as some manual steps may be required.
+In each distribution's folder a `install.sh` file is available, these are designed to guide you step-by-step during the installation.
 These dotfiles are useful to install quickly some essential programs and themes to make your system prettier.

 Please feel free to open issues or contact me to discuss about possible bugs, problems or improvements.

+## Roadmap
+- [ ] Refactor Ubuntu dotfiles
+- [ ] Adapt Arch dotfiles to clean Arch installtions (up to now works only for EndevourOS)

 ## Ubuntu dotfiles &nbsp; <img src="Images/ubuntu.png" width="30">
 These dotfiles are used to set up Ubuntu-GNOME systems (you can slightly modify some commands to adapt it to any Debian-based distribution).
 To run the setup, simply run the commands: